Jada42/calm-seal/README.md

 </div>

 ## 🎯 Overview
-Hybrid CALM-z is an adaptation of the CALM model (Shao et al., 2025).
+CALM-Seal is an adaptation of the CALM model (Shao et al., 2025).
 Instead of predicting discrete tokens one by one, it operates in a continuous latent space, predicting entire vectors that represent chunks of text.

 Why Hybrid?